Your Toddler: Nutritious Meals for Picky EatersSkip to the navigation

-- Provide a variety of nutritious foods for children, at reasonably timed meals and in a proper meal environment (a family gathering place where meals are shared).
+- Provide a variety of nutritious foods for children, at reasonably timed meals and at the dinner table.

 - Allow your child to select which foods to eat from among those you have provided.
 Let your child decide when he or she is finished eating.
 Stay out of these decisions.

 - Don't use food as a reward.